How To Crowdfund A Business

 4. Pitch The Best Platforms

 The equity crowdfunding campaigns that are shown to the public are only a small fraction of those that apply.
-The platforms (at least the good ones) all suffer from the same problem: too many pitches.
 Bill Morrow of Angels Den has revealed that some days they hear 100 pitches and decide to accept NONE of them.
 Across the industry, only around 10% of companies which approach equity crowdfunding platforms will ultimately have their offers go live.
 When thinking how to crowdfund, realize that the screening process is aggressive, so just to get to the starting line you will need to beat the odds.
 You should be clear on why you have decided to raise capital, and why you have settled on equity crowdfunding as the means to achieve that.

 The platforms screen out a lot of companies and only list the best ones because they want to gain a reputation for being the platform with the highest-quality deals.
 If they can gain this pre-eminent reputational position, they will stand a better chance of attracting and retaining a large investor audience and, with that, more high-quality companies will also choose to list on their platform.